On being a junior engineer

 In most businesses these activities are carried out different people, as suggested by Koutnik’s framework.
 But at Made by Many, software engineers (of all experience levels) act across all three of Koutnik’s roles in a single project.
 In early stages of a project, they work with designers and strategists and the client as problem finders.
 Later on, they solve these problems and then implement the solutions.

 It’s probably more natural to work this way in product innovation, with engineers involved from day one.
-But I think it applies to software engineers everywhere: at some point in time every engineer will be in a situation where they wear each hat (irrespective of seniority).
+But I think that every developer, at some point in their career, will be in a situation where they wear each hat (irrespective of seniority).

 If this is true, what does this tell us?
 It shows us that the nature of a developer’s work varies by which hat they’re wearing.